-When you irrigate through the nose, you are washing out the mucus that is blocking all of those connections and every part of your head is going to feel better.
+When you irrigate through the nose, you wash out the mucus blocking all of those connections and every part of your head will feel better.
 Still not convinced?
-The passage from your nostrils all the way to the back of your throat are lined with little brooms (ciliated epithelium) that sweep mucus along.
-They get all gummed up with mucus when you are sick and don’t function effectively.
+The passage that runs from your to the back of your throat is lined with little brooms (ciliated epithelium) that sweep mucus along.
+They get gummed up with mucus when you are sick and don’t function effectively.
 When you irrigate your nose, you clean out those bristles and they work better.

 Think your child is going to resist nasal washing?
 I thought my son would fight me on this when he was 4 years old and I was surprised at how cooperative he was.
-But even if your child does put up a fight initially, give this a try.
-Be persistent.
+But even if your child does put up a fight, give irrigation a try.
+Be persistent!
 Nasal irrigation is the most effective way to make them feel better.
 So grab a nasal saline rinse kit or bottle of nasal saline drops at your pharmacy and plan to use it this winter.
 Here are instructions.

 The turbinates also stir up air as it flows through the nose when you breathe in.
 You are so accustomed to the sensation of turbulent air flowing through your nose that when the shape is altered from swelling and the flow of air becomes smoother (more laminar), you no longer feel air hitting the insides of your nostrils and it feels like you can’t get in enough air.
 You’ll have the sensation of nasal stuffiness, but you might be moving air just fine.